European-XFEL/Karabo/doc/library/known_issues.rst

   infra-structure.
 In such a scenario, intervals in the order of minutes could be observed for the data to be ready for reading.

+- For the ``getConfigurationFromPast`` operation, the ``InfluxLogReader`` will return the values of all properties that were in the full device schema(*) at the requested timepoint.
+This is implemented to make sure that properties whose timestamps are set by an external source will be retrieved.
+This requirement clashes with some corner cases in which properties appear in the static schema for historic reasons and are never meant to be set.
+For those properties, the returned value is set to the latest recorded value earlier than the requested timepoint.
+Configurations that include such historic "frozen" properties constitute an imperfect record and could be not directly applicable to the device.
+  Given the conflicting requirements, the latest recorded value is kept in the record returned by the ``getConfigurationFromPast`` operation and the possible removal of the historic "frozen" property is left to the user.

+  (*) The static device schema is merged with any schema injection that occurs during the lifetime of the device to yield its full device schema.

 Bound Python API
 ================